-22.8 Driver Address Table
+23.8 Driver Address Table

 The Device Driver Table is used to inform the I/O Manager of the set of entry points for each device driver configured in the system.
 The table contains one entry for each device driver required by the application.
 The number of entries is defined in the number_of_device_drivers entry in the Configuration Table.
+This table is copied to the Device Drive Table during the IO Manager's initialization giving the entries in this table the lower major numbers.
 The format of each entry in the Device Driver Table is defined in the following C structure: